 - It is a powerful URL-mapping component using which we can build applications that have comprehensible and searchable URLs.

 - It supports Test Driven Development (TDD).

 To know more about the benefits of using the MVC Framework refer to the article – Benefits of using MVC framework

 The MVC framework includes the following 3 components:

 The controller is the component that enables the interconnection between the views and the model so it acts as an intermediary.
 The controller doesn’t have to worry about handling data logic, it just tells the model what to do.
-It process all the business logic and incoming requests, manipulate data using the Model component and interact with the View to render the final output.
+It processes all the business logic and incoming requests, manipulates data using the Model component, and interact with the View to render the final output.

 The View component is used for all the UI logic of the application.
 It generates a user interface for the user.
 Views are created by the data which is collected by the model component but these data aren’t taken directly but through the controller.
 It only interacts with the controller.

 The Model component corresponds to all the data-related logic that the user works with.
 This can represent either the data that is being transferred between the View and Controller components or any other business logic-related data.
 It can add or retrieve data from the database.
 It responds to the controller’s request because the controller can’t interact with the database by itself.
 The model interacts with the database and gives the required data back to the controller.